Overview

 - Gratuities

-Please indicate on your guest registration form whether you want to rent a sleep kit or if you prefer to bring your own.
+Please indicate on your guest registration form whether you want to rent a sleep kit or prefer to bring your own.

 - Extra Tent: Can be rented for $30 per tent.